Joseph Booton (actor): Career

 After completing his diploma course in Los Angeles, Booton was granted a work permit for one year and continued to live in the United States.
 Initially he began doing Extra work on several major television shows and was cast in a small role in the American Film Institute short film Thule, which went on to win an award at the 2009 GI Film Festival.
 His first major appearance then came in the form of a guest star role on an episode of the Discovery Channel's TV series Worst-Case Scenario.

 Booton then went on to appear in his first feature film role as the lead antagonist in the comedy feature film The Newest Pledge released by Lions Gate Entertainment and directed by Jason Michael Brescia.
 Booton originally auditioned for one of the supporting characters that was then later cut by Brescia from the script.
 Instead Booton was offered the leading role of Rico Larsen and earned his first role in a feature film and his first leading role in a feature film at the same time.
 Booton then went on to appear in his second feature film lead role in the cult-comedy hit film MILF.

 Upon his return to England, Booton made his commercial debut in an advertising promotion for The Guardian and The Observer national newspapers.
 He also filmed a lead role in a pilot episode for a new television comedy entitled Gradulthood, based on the struggle facing graduates seeking jobs in the post-recession market place.
 The pilot was mentioned in the London Evening Standard newspaper as part of a wider discussion on young people's struggle to secure employment following the global recession.
 In keeping with roles that have a social commentary, Booton took a part in UK feature film K-Shop, looking at society's problem with binge drinking and picking up national media coverage and a global film distribution deal.

 Punch and Judy

 In 2013 Booton finished an apprenticeship in the art of the traditional English puppet show of Punch & Judy.
 Booton published an undergraduate thesis on the traditional puppetry art of Punch & Judy and through his research met and worked with one of the last remaining Punch & Judy street showman in England.
 After his apprenticeship, Booton continued to perform the traditional English art form of Punch & Judy internationally.
-As a performer of Punch & Judy, Booton is one of the last few remaining practitioners of this traditional art form and a member of the one of the oldest organisations of its kind.
+As a performer of Punch & Judy, Booton is one of the last few remaining practitioners of this traditional art form and a member of one of the oldest organisations of its kind.

 Political Work

-Booton stood in the 2019 United Kingdom Parliamentary Election as a Green Party candidate, reaching fourth place in East Surrey.
-Booton also stood in the 2021 United Kingdom local elections and was elected as a Green Party Councillor to Reigate and Banstead Borough Council.
+Booton stood in the 2019 United Kingdom general election as a Green Party candidate, finishing in fourth place of six candidates in East Surrey, with 3.9% of the vote.
+Booton also stood in the 2021 United Kingdom local elections in Reigate and Banstead and was elected as a Green Party Councillor for the Earlswood and Whitebushes ward of the Borough Council.